For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 Read more on other ipoh biscuits and souvenirs that you can bring back home.

-This is another Chinese noodle dish (also spelled as Wantan Mee) which is served in soup or dry form in Ipoh.
+This is another Chinese noodle dish (alternative spelling: wantan mee or wanton mee) which is served in soup or dry form.

-The dry version has black sauce and strips of char siew (pork slices).
-It comes with a bowl of anchovy soup on the side that contains wantan dumplings and choy sum (green leafy vegetable).
+The dry version typically has black sauce and strips of char siew (pork slices).
+It comes with a bowl of anchovy soup on the side that contains wanton dumplings and choy sum (green leafy vegetable).

 For the soup version, the noodles just go into the soup (no black sauce).
 And there will often not be any char siew.

-The wantan dumplings may have pork or prawn as the filling.
+Dumplings may have pork or prawn meat as the filling.
 Some places deep fry the wantan dumplings.

 - Address: Ipoh Town Lot 36, Medan Selera Stadium, Jalan Ghazali Jawi, Ipoh Garden